 While in office, he backed the Peace Corp, encouraged the arts through concerts, and sponsored the space project to have a man step foot on the moon.
 He felt that equal rights were a priority.
 He called for new civil rights legislation and was dedicated to human rights.

 What Did John F. Kennedy Accomplish as President?

 Soon after being elected, JFK attempted to overthrow Fidel Castro by permitting a band of Cuban exiles to invade.
 Despite being well-armed and trained, they did not succeed.

 The Soviet Union soon renewed its campaign against West Berlin.
 Kennedy responded by increasing Berlin's military strength.
 After the Berlin Wall was built, Moscow relaxed towards Europe, but instead, they sought to install nuclear missiles in Cuba.

 In October of 1962, the United States became aware of this.
 Immediately Kennedy took action against Russia, requesting a naval blockade in Cuba and imposing a quarantine against all weapons heading there.
-Thirteen days later, the missiles were removed by the Russians.
+Thirteen days later, the Russians removed the missiles.

-Kennedy persuaded the Soviet Union, Great Britain, and the United States to sign the Test Ban Treaty of 1963, which prohibited nuclear testing on Earth, in order to protect the atmosphere and in hopes to keep peace.
-This would be the last significant thing he did in office.
+Kennedy persuaded the Soviet Union, Great Britain, and the United States to sign the Test Ban Treaty of 1963, which prohibited nuclear testing on Earth to protect the atmosphere and in hopes of keeping the peace, which would be the last significant thing he did in office.